 In some cases, looking like a past-self would be horrible.
 But, for me, it felt like a homecoming.
 My wardrobe used to be full of daring pieces.
 In high school and college I wore multiple silhouettes, prints, and colors.
 But something about adding a few pounds and veering into a territory where I needed to consider perusing the plus-size options, made me pause.
 This pause became a three-year-long break from experimenting with my outfits, even while I worked at Refinery29, a brand devoted to celebrating self-expression and unique style.
 I found a few “safe” pieces of clothing and wore the heck out of them.
 My style basically became black T-shirts and ripped jeans, and black flowy dresses.
 Three things that I still wear now, but thankfully, I also wear more than that.
 And, of course, nothing in my uniform was plus-size.
-I found what I could among the “regular” clothes and made due.
+I found what I could among the “regular” clothes and made do.

 After the wedding, I realized I missed feeling like I had choices.
 I missed having fun with clothes, and the freedom with fashion to make mistakes.
 I missed having a range of outfits — outfits that made me feel like a boss, outfits that made me feel sexy, outfits that made me feel silly, outfits that made me feel...anything.
 So, I started looking around at women of all sizes for inspiration.
 I made a list of items I needed in my life again, and went shopping.
 I ordered SO many clothes (don’t worry, mom, most of them were returned!), and I kept whatever checked off one of those boxes and made me feel great.